algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/namingConventions.md

 2. **Short Description**:

-- Must be clear, concise, and written in imperative mood (e.g., "Fix bug," not "Fixed bug").
+- Must be clear, concise, and written in an imperative mood (e.g., "Fix bug," not "Fixed bug").
 - Limit to 50 characters or fewer if possible.

 3. **Optional Details**: